These are the best UK cities for outdoor adventure, just in time for summer!

 Image by David Mark from Pixabay

-“However, spending time enjoying our country’s local parks: trails, sports complexes, and watersports activities will keep the whole family entertained and active.
-Getting outdoors is the best way to spend the holidays, allowing your children to let off some much-needed steam.
+“However, enjoying our country’s local parks, trails, sports complexes, and watersports activities will keep the whole family entertained and active.
+Getting outdoors is the best way to spend the holidays, allowing your children to release much-needed steam.

 These are the best UK cities for outdoor adventure, just in time for summer!
 1